 Fala was with the President so much that he even had his own code name given by Secret Service: Informer.
 Secret Service called Fala “the Informer” because they were often worried that Fala drew so much public attention that when he was with the President, it put the President’s life in danger.
 During war time, it was sometimes important to keep the President’s location secret, but with Fala always about and sometimes needing a walk – then being spotted – it made it very difficult to keep the President’s locations quiet.
 FDR didn’t seem concerned though and had Fala with him as much as he could.

 Sadly, on April 12th, 1945 FDR suffered a massive and fatal stroke and died at 3:35pm.
-Oddly enough, FDR and Fala were separated – FDR was in Warm Springs, Virginia and Fala was back at the White House.
+Oddly enough, FDR and Fala were separated – FDR was in Warm Springs, Georgia, and Fala was back at the White House.
 According to biographer Jim Bishop, moments after the President’s death Fala began to act strangely.
 Bishop described it as “a snapping, snarling series of barks was heard.
 No one had paid any attention to Fala.
 He had been dozing in a corner of the room.
 For a reason beyond understanding, he ran directly for the front screen door and bashed his black head against it.
 The screen broke and he crawled through and ran snapping and barking up into the hills.
 There, Secret Service men could see him, standing alone, unmoving, on an eminence.”

 Fala accompanied the First Lady on the funeral train, and attended FDR’s funeral.
 He then went to live with Eleanor Roosevelt at Val-Kill, their home in Hyde Park, New York.
 But Fala never really accepted the President’s death.
 In her autobiography, Eleanor spoke of Fala’s behavior: